 Although strict spill prevention procedures will be in place, there is the potential through the decommissioning process for small spills of solvents or fuels.
-The soil conditions of the turbine areas will be surveyed to determine if any effects have occurred.
-Should soil effects be noted, the affected soils will be identified, excavated, and removed to the applicable standards from the site for disposal at an approved and appropriate facility.
+The soil conditions of the turbine areas will be surveyed to determine if any impacts have occurred.
+Should soil impacts be noted, the impacted soils will be identified, excavated, and removed to the applicable standards from the site for disposal at an approved and appropriate facility.
 The removed soils will be replaced with stockpiled subsoil and topsoil, if available.
 If none are available, clean fill and topsoil will be imported.

+Other than the concrete, which will remain 1.2 m below the soil or at the depth of the native bedrock, no other residual impacts are foreseen.
 Decommissioning may temporarily affect the agricultural practices directly around the access roads, substation and turbine locations, but only during their removal.
-Limited effects to terrestrial vegetation are expected since the majority of the Goshen Wind Energy Centre infrastructure will be located exclusively on agricultural land; however, wildlife, including birds and bats, inhabiting nearby natural features, may be disturbed by decommissioning.
+Limited impacts to terrestrial vegetation are expected since all of the East Durham Wind Energy Centre infrastructure will be located on agricultural land; however, wildlife, including birds and bats, inhabiting nearby natural features, may be disturbed by decommissioning.